IS militants in Iraq

 The situation is equally bleak in Syria.
 Too many conflicts and too many players have become involved for any peace terms to be acceptable to all.
 Comparison is frequently made with the Lebanese civil war, which lasted from 1975 to 1990, with the comforting moral drawn that, bloody though that conflict was, all sides eventually became exhausted and put away their guns.
 But the war did not quite end like that: it was Saddam Hussein’s invasion of Kuwait in 1990 and Syria’s decision to join the US-led coalition to evict him that led Washington to tolerate Syria extinguishing the last resistance to its rule in Lebanon.
 It is not a very comforting parallel.

-There is no doubt that the Syrian people, both inside and outside the country, are utterly exhausted and demoralised by the civil war and would do almost anything to end it.
+There is no doubt that the Syrian people, both inside and outside the country, are utterly exhausted and demoralized by the civil war and would do almost anything to end it.
 But they are no longer in a position to determine their own fate.
-Saudi Arabia and Qatar are arming and training a new “moderate military opposition” that will supposedly fight Assad and ISIS and other al-Qa‘ida-type groups.
+Saudi Arabia and Qatar are arming and training a new “moderate military opposition” that will supposedly fight Assad and ISIS and other al-Qaeda-type groups.
 But it is not clear that the “moderate” military opposition has any substance except as a tightly controlled cat’s paw of foreign powers.

 So long as the civil war continues, fanatical groups such as ISIS, with legions of fighters who are prepared to sacrifice their lives, will continue to hold the upper hand over moderates who might be more open to negotiations.
 In this situation, the importance of Syrian public opinion is diminishing steadily.
 However, it still counts for something.
 One of the few positive events to occur in Syria in the early summer of 2014 was the evacuation of the Old City of Homs by 1,200 fighters, who were allowed to bring their personal weapons to rebel-held territory, while, at the same time, two pro-regime Shia towns, Zahraa and Nubl, besieged for two years by the opposition, were able to receive humanitarian convoys.
 In addition, 70 hostages taken in Aleppo and Latakia were released.
 Encouragement can be drawn from the fact that different rebel groups were sufficiently coherent to negotiate and implement an agreement, something that had been deemed impossible.
 This kind of local peace negotiation cannot stop the overall conflict, but it can save lives along the way.

 None of the religious parties that took power, whether in Iraq in 2005 or Egypt in 2012, has been able to consolidate its authority.
 Rebels everywhere look for support from the foreign enemies of the state they are trying to overthrow.
 The Syrian opposition can only reflect the policies and divisions of its sponsors.
-Resistance to the state was too rapidly militarised for opposition movements to develop an experienced national leadership and a political programme.
+Resistance to the state was too rapidly militarized for opposition movements to develop an experienced national leadership and a political program.
 The discrediting of nationalism and communism, combined with the need to say what the US wanted to hear, meant that they were at the mercy of events, lacking any vision of a non-authoritarian nation state capable of competing with the religious fanaticism of the Sunni militants of ISIS and similar movements financed by the oil states of the Gulf.
 Now the results of this have spread across the border to Iraq.
 The Middle East is entering a long period of ferment in which counter revolution may prove as difficult to consolidate as revolution itself.

 This is an extract from Patrick Cockburn's new book The Jihadis Return: Isis and the New Sunni Uprising, published by OR Books, available exclusively here.